 Basically, any spell with a duration or permanent effect can be targeted by Dispel Magic; the 1/4 of spells in DnD 5e that are instantaneous are not eligible targets for Dispel Magic.

 Dispel Magic can end every spell on a target simultaneously, if you target a creature.
-We covered this in the section above, but here’s Sage Advice confirmation that Dispel Magic can end multiple spell effects on a target in one casting.
+I covered this in the section above, but here’s Sage Advice confirmation that Dispel Magic can end multiple spell effects on a target in one casting.

 Dispel Magic cannot dispel magical effects on magic items.
 Sage Advice confirmation that, while Dispel Magic can target spells created by magical weapons, it has no effect on the magical weapons themselves.